Find out if your internet traffic is fully secure and private.

 The Domain Name System (DNS) is the reason why browsing the internet is so quick and simple.
-Its job is resolving domain names such as “nordvpn.com” into actual IP addresses to connect to.
-Basically, it translates the long, complex and hard-to-remember numeric names of web servers into human language, and the other way around.
+Its job is resolving domain names such as “nordvpn.com” into actual IP addresses.
+In other words, it translates the long, complex numeric names of web servers into human language, and the other way around.

-Should any of your traffic go out through the regular, unencrypted route, it may be intercepted by unauthorized parties such as your ISP or DNS provider.
-This way, they would be able to see the websites you visit, the services you use, and more.
+If any of your online traffic goes out through the regular, unencrypted route, third parties may intercept it.
+That includes your ISP or DNS provider, who would be able to see the websites you visit, the services you use, and more.

-On top of that, you won’t even know about it, unless you take a special test for DNS leaks, like the one provided here.
+On top of that, you won’t even know about it, unless you take a special DNS test for leaks, like the one provided here.
 You could call it a VPN security test because if a service won’t fully reroute all your traffic, it’s not as secure as it should be.
-That’s why it’s imperative to choose a VPN service that ensures DNS leak protection.
+That’s why it’s imperative to choose a VPN with DNS leak protection.

 You can check for DNS leaks in just a few easy steps:

 What if you are connected to NordVPN, and still see a DNS leak during the test?
-Please contact our support team via live chat, email or support ticket.
+Please contact our support team our support team over live chat or email.
 We’ll help you sort out any issues as soon as possible.